NikKowPHP/social-brain/chapters/chapter-13.md

 > *   **Primary Brain Profile:** Connector & Architect (Core Skill Development)
 > *   **Purpose:** To give and receive "bug reports" in a way that promotes learning, not a threat response.

+With the Sterling Corp. review deadline approaching, tensions are high, and the need for clear, productive feedback has never been greater.
+A single misunderstood 'bug report' could derail the team's fragile momentum.
 In the Conductor's Guild, no single act of communication causes more anxiety, frustration, and collateral damage than feedback.
 We know it is essential for growth, yet our attempts to deliver it often result in defensive anger, and our attempts to receive it often feel like a personal attack.
 It is the conversational equivalent of handling radioactive material.

 #### **The Science: The Brain's Two-Part Problem**